Kaltsoon/telegram-analytics/README.md

 # Telegram Analytics

 Command line tool for analysing messages in a Telegram chat.
+Originally implemented for analysing messages in the [Full Stack Open](https://fullstackopen.com/) course's Telegram channel.

 ## What does it do?